xgr-network/XGR/docs/xgr_encryptionGrants.md

 - **“fee underpaid”** on `upsertGrantsBatch` means `value` didn’t cover the price from `quoteGrantCost`.
 Quote **per recipient** and sum for batches.
 - **Fail-closed engine wrapper**: If any budget check fails (including `MAX_WRAP_GAS`), neither grants nor precompile are executed — avoiding inconsistent side-effects.
 - **Read-key mismatch**: Unwrap will raise an AES-GCM authentication failure if the local private key doesn’t match the on-chain public key (wrong seed/import).
-- **Permissionless first grant (safe by design):** The first upsert for a **new RID** does not require pre‑existing rights and can be sent by any party that knows the RID and the intended recipient.
+- **Permissionless first grant (safe by design):** The first upsert for a **new RID** does not require pre-existing rights and can be sent by any party that knows the RID and the intended recipient.
 This is considered **safe** because RIDs are **unique and not predictable** prior to producing the ciphertext (the RID is bound to the encrypted content).
-Many deployments also rely on policy that assigns `MANAGE` to the first RID entry, enabling owner bootstrap without race‑conditions.
+Many deployments also rely on policy that assigns `MANAGE` to the first RID entry, enabling owner bootstrap without race-conditions.

 ---